DollieWP/dollie/core/Extras/commons-in-a-box/readme.txt

 == Installation ==

-Before you start, make sure to check out the [Technical Guide](http://commonsinabox.org/cbox-technical-guide), which explains the technical requirements for Commons In A Box (DOLLIE_SETUP).
+Before you start, make sure to check out the [Technical Guide](http://commonsinabox.org/dollie_setup-technical-guide), which explains the technical requirements for Dollie Setup (DOLLIE_SETUP).

 When you’re ready, there are two ways to download DOLLIE_SETUP :
 1. Search for it in the plugins section of your WordPress Dashboard and install it as you would any other WordPress plugin.
 1. Download it from the WordPress plugin repository: [https://wordpress.org/plugins/commons-in-a-box](https://wordpress.org/plugins/commons-in-a-box/)

 Once you’ve downloaded and installed DOLLIE_SETUP, you’ll be able to choose which package you wish to use: DOLLIE_SETUP Classic or DOLLIE_SETUP OpenLab.
-See our documentation for step-by-step instructions for installing [DOLLIE_SETUP Classic](http://commonsinabox.org/cbox-classic-installation-guide) or [DOLLIE_SETUP OpenLab](http://commonsinabox.org/openlab-installation-guide).
+See our documentation for step-by-step instructions for installing [DOLLIE_SETUP Classic](http://commonsinabox.org/dollie_setup-classic-installation-guide) or [DOLLIE_SETUP OpenLab](http://commonsinabox.org/openlab-installation-guide).

-If you want to find out more before you begin, you can read our [Documentation](http://commonsinabox.org/cbox-documentation), visit our [Showcase](http://commonsinabox.org/cbox-showcase), or try a [Demo](http://commonsinabox.org/demo).
+If you want to find out more before you begin, you can read our [Documentation](http://commonsinabox.org/dollie_setup-documentation), visit our [Showcase](http://commonsinabox.org/dollie_setup-showcase), or try a [Demo](http://commonsinabox.org/demo).

 == Frequently Asked Questions ==